The Fascinating Story of Alaska's Own, Matanuska Maid Dairy

 Matanuska Maid

-And Anuska, our favorite Matanuska Maid, has hung up her ice skates for good.
-Our favorite dairy that began in 1935, has delivered its last quart of milk.
+Like so many things, Anuska, the Matanuska Maid, has hung up her ice skates for good.
+And Matanuska Maid, that began in 1935, has delivered its last quart of milk.

 For our purposes here at Alaska Stories, it doesn’t matter why it’s gone, only that we still have the memories.

-For so many years, like Gilman’s bread, the 4th Avenue Theatre or KTVA channel 11, Matanuska Maid was ours… and we loved it.
+For so many years, Matanuska Maid was ours… and we loved it.

 Avril wrote: